SIDDHARTH-PADIGAR/poc-python-syntax-core/README.md

-# Python Syntax & Core Concepts - Real-World PoCs
+# Python Syntax & Core Concepts: Real-World PoCs

 This repository contains focused, production-inspired Proof-of-Concepts (PoCs) for mastering core Python syntax and constructs.
 Each file is modular and demonstrates practical usage in scenarios you’ll encounter as a backend, platform, or AI/ML engineer.